Nabeelsac/Monitoring-distance-value-in-Thing-speak-cloud-using-ultrasonic-sensor-and-ESP32-controller-/README.md

 # RESULT:
-Thus the distance values are updated in the Thing speak cloud using ESP32 controller.
+Thus the distance values are updated in the Thing speak cloud using ESP32 controllER.